This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 How to Find a Qualified Occupational Therapist

-If you need assistance in finding a licensed occupational therapist who works with children with cerebral palsy, health care providers are typically able to give you a referral.
+If you need assistance finding a licensed occupational therapist who works with children with cerebral palsy, healthcare providers can typically give you a referral.

-Other options include contacting your city’s Health and Human Services department or browsing your local phone listings.
-Keep in mind, however, that you may need a referral from your child’s health care provider(s).
+Other options include contacting your city’s Health and Human Services department or browsing local phone listings.
+Remember, however, that you may need a referral from your child’s health care provider(s).

 Lifelong Financial Assistance for Your Child's Birth Injury